-The holidays are nearly over and 2022 is coming to a close.
+The holidays are nearly over and the year is coming to a close.
 If you’re like most Canadians, you’ll be thinking about how you can start the year off right by choosing a new year’s resolution.

 According to Statista, improving personal finances is the second most common new year’s resolution, after exercising and dieting.
 Why?
 Because money is one of the top causes of stress.